Dedicated to strengthening the role of public health

-by improving education and training
+by strengthening education and training

 of public health professionals